unik-name/help-unikname/docs/3-unikname-connect/integration-technology/discourse/README.md

 ## Discourse check user login

-Your users should now be able to use <uniknameconnect/> to connect to your website and to see this kind of login screen:
+Your users should now be able to use <brand name="UNC"/> to connect to your website and to see this kind of login screen:

 ![Discourse with Unikname Connect](./discourse-login-screen-with-unc.png)